 - Flat hierarchy

 As years have gone by, more and more software development companies and teams have been adopting various Agile approaches.
 Scrum has become the most popular.
-Today, the number of Agile projects outnumbers those still run “traditionally.”
+Today, the number of such projects outnumbers those still runs “traditionally.”

 This brings us to the first reason as to why software development job seekers should learn about Agile.

 Agile Has Become the Norm